I’m undertook a mini-project based on the theme of: “The Junkie in Literature”.

-Junky by William S. Burroughs
+Junkie by William S. Burroughs

-Whereas “Monkey Grip” is very much from the point of view of someone observing a junky’s addiction to heroin, “Junky” throws you right into what it is like to be an addict and the world that exists around them.
+Whereas “Monkey Grip” is very much from the point of view of someone observing a junky’s addiction to heroin, “Junkie” throws you right into what it is like to be an addict and the world that exists around them.